Gray death

-Gray death is a slang term which refers to a potent mixture of synthetic opioids, for example benzimidazole opioids or fentanyl analogues, often sold on the street as a proven substance.
-However, other substances such as stimulants have also been laced with opioids that resulted in deaths.
+Gray death is a slang term which refers to potent mixtures of synthetic opioids, for example benzimidazole opioids or fentanyl analogues, which were often sold on the street misleadingly as "heroin".
+However, other substances such as cocaine have also been laced with opioids that resulted in illness and death.

-Etymology
+History and etymology

+The substance first appeared in America and was thought to be a unique chemical compound before being identified as a mixture of drugs.
 The first batch of gray death had a characteristic gray color.

-Detected samples
+Composition

 Samples have been found to contain heroin, fentanyl, carfentanil, and the designer drug U-47700.
-A mixture of drugs misleadingly called 2C-B had been laced with fentanyl in Argentina.

-Deaths

-In February 2022, 24 people in Argentina died after using cocaine cut with carfentanil.

-Dangers
+Dangers and treatment

 As with other illicit narcotics, gray death carries a higher risk of serious adverse effects than prescribed opioids due to the unknown and inconsistent composition of the product.
-As such, even experienced opioid users risk serious injury or death when taking this drug mixture.
+Even experienced opioid users risk serious injury or death when taking this drug mixture.
+In February 2022, 24 people in Argentina died after using cocaine laced with carfentanil.

-Treatment

 Reversing a gray death overdose may require multiple doses of naloxone.
 By contrast, an overdose from morphine or from high-purity heroin would ordinarily need only one dose.
 This difficulty is regularly encountered when treating overdoses of high-affinity opioids in the fentanyl chemical family or with buprenorphine.
 The greater affinity of these substances for the μ-opioid receptor impedes the activity of naloxone, which is an antagonist at the receptor.
-Increasing the dosage of naloxone or its frequency of administration may be required to counteract respiratory depression.
+It may be necessary to increase the dosage of naloxone or its frequency of administration in order to counteract respiratory depression.

-History

-The substance first appeared in America and was thought to be a unique chemical compound before being identified as a mixture of drugs.